top of page

 How to Sanitize Your Traps, Crates, and Kennels

-It’s important to sanitize after each use to protect your pet from diseases.
+It’s important to sanitize after each use to protect the cats from diseases.

 Here are some easy options: